-Too many orders in a single day can overload the fleet of any intermediary.
+Too many orders in a single day can overload the fleet of any marketplace.
 And, this extra pressure results in some orders getting delayed or even never getting delivered.

-As a result, several end-customers might have a bad experience due to the intermediaries' limited fleet yet blame Nagwa for the delayed products.
+As a result, several end-customers might have a bad experience due to the marketplace's limited fleet yet blame Nagwa for the delayed products.

 Nagwa wasn't happy.
 It wanted to focus on customer satisfaction and retention, not to mention customer delight.